-The men were arrested Friday night under the Terrorism Act on a highway south of the city of Preston, Lancashire police said.
+The men were arrested Friday night under the Terrorism Act on a highway south of the city of Preston, police in England's Lancashire county said.

 What the men were planning was not linked to any imminent domestic threat, said Stefan Jarmolowicz, spokesman for the North West Counter Terrorism Unit.
 But he added, "we don't arrest people under the Terrorism Act lightly."